 3 tablespoons plain flour

 1/2 teaspoon salt

 Create a shopping list

 Print, email, or view list on your mobile.

 Preheat oven to 200 C / Gas 6.
 Lightly grease a glass or ceramic baking dish.

 Mix grated cheese, rosemary and garlic together in a bowl.

-Slice 3 or 4 potatoes using a mandolin on the thinnest setting.
-Slice remaining potatoes using a slightly thicker setting on the mandolin.
+Slice 3 or 4 potatoes using a mandoline on the thinnest setting.
+Slice remaining potatoes using a slightly thicker setting on the mandoline.